-All English Language Learners (ELL) who are identified as LY, or active ESOL learners who have been enrolled in school in the United States for less than twelve (12) months may be exempted from the statewide assessment in reading but are required to take the annual ACCESS 2.0 assessment in accordance with Rule 6A-6.0902.
+All English Language Learners (ELL) who are identified as LY, or active ESOL learners are required to take the annual ACCESS 2.0 assessment in accordance with Rule 6A-6.0902.

-IV.
 REPORTING PUPIL PROGRESS

 Districts must annually report to the parent of each student the progress toward achieving state and district expectations for proficiency in reading, writing, science, social studies and mathematics, and the student's results on each statewide assessment test.
 The evaluation of each student's progress must be based on the student's classroom work, observations, tests, district and state assessments, and other relevant information.